Download PDF

-The treatment of minor losses in RAS pipe systems generally follows the guidance given in the Federal Highway Administration Urban Drainage Design Manual (FHWA, 2013).
-Losses through smooth pipe transitions (those without junction boxes) due to pipe diameter changes and losses resulting from changes in planform pipe network direction are calculated automatically and require no user input.
-Minor losses at the connection of pipes to junction boxes are specified by the user as entrance and exit loss coefficients at the end of each pipe.
+The treatment of minor losses in HEC-RAS pipe networks generally follows the guidance given in the Federal Highway Administration Urban Drainage Design Manual (FHWA, 2013).
+In HEC-RAS pipe networks, the user can select between the SWE-ELM and Diffusion Wave solvers, and minor losses are handled slightly differently between the tow.
+The SWE-ELM solver is more robust in accounting for minor losses in the network implicitly due to the inclusion of of the acceleration terms.
+Losses through smooth pipe transitions (those without junction boxes; Base Area = 0) due to pipe diameter changes and losses resulting from changes in planform pipe network direction are calculated automatically and require no user input.
+Minor losses at the connection of pipes to junction boxes or access holes (Base Area >0) are specified by the user as entrance and exit loss coefficients at the end of each pipe.
+Entrance losses and exit losses within the pipe network interior are applied as a fraction of the local pipe velocity head (\frac{V^2}{2g}).
+Exit losses at the terminal downstream ends of the pipe network are applied as a fraction of the difference between the velocity head at the end of the pipe and the velocity head in the receiving waters.
+More information on each type of loss is given below.

-H_L = 0.0033 \, \alpha \, \frac{V^2}{2g} |
+| H_L = 0.0033 \, \alpha \, \frac{V^2}{2g} |

 where \alpha is the bend angle in degrees (FHWA, 2013).

-Entrance and Exit Losses at Junction Boxes
+Exit Losses at Outfalls

-H_L = K_L \, \left| \frac{V^2}{2g} - \frac{V_{\textrm{tw}}^2}{2g} \right| |
+| H_L = K_L \, \left| \frac{V^2}{2g} - \frac{V_{\textrm{tw}}^2}{2g} \right| |

 where V_{\textrm{tw}} is the tailwater velocity.